 WS: Lionsgate’s television output has been particularly strong.
 What factors have contributed to that?

 FELTHEIMER: Our television business has a similar philosophy to our film group in terms of its portfolio approach and ability to create bespoke deals for every different series we make and every distribution platform with whom we partner.
 We were early in delivering premium scripted content to all of the new platforms, whether it was Weeds and Nurse Jackie for Showtime, Orange Is the New Black for Netflix or Love Life, the most successful original series for HBO Max and their second most-watched series after Friends.

 When I sit down with Kevin Beggs [the chairman of Lionsgate Television Group], Sandra Stern [the president of Lionsgate Television Group] and their team, we start by asking, “How do we do something that is a win-win for us and our partners?”
 We’re able to create different business models for every partner according to their needs and economics.
 This flexibility was critical to our success in a year in which we placed a record number of projects with network partners, launched multiple new series and, most importantly, in a business that is all about keeping shows on the air, had all five of our new series picked up for second seasons.

 All of our shows are also driven by strong talent relationships.
-We invested in and partnered with 3 Arts Entertainment two years ago—a very successful collaboration—with three series already picked up and many more in the pipeline.
+We invested in and partnered with 3 Arts Entertainment—a very successful collaboration—with three series already picked up and many more in the pipeline.
 They have become an important part of our television production business and a central pillar of our talent strategy.